itsrobuu/itsrobuu/README.md

-- 👋 Hi, I’m @itsrobuu
+- 👋 Hi, I’m @SirRobustus
 - 👀 I’m interested in CyberSecurity
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Information Security
+- 💞️ I’m looking to collaborate on Information Security and Forensics

 - 📫 How to reach me kipropbriann@gmail.com
 -